sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

 * pause your gateway process
 * replace the existing binary with the newest binary (which you can either compile yourself or grab from our [releases page](https://github.com/nymtech/nym/releases))
-* re-run `init` with the same values as you used initially. **This will just update the config file, it will not overwrite existing keys**.
 * restart your gateway process with the new binary.
+* rebond your gateway, updating the version number.

 > Do **not** use the `upgrade` command: there is a known error with the command that will be fixed in the next release.